martinthomson/tmi/draft-thomson-tmi.md

 {{?RFC7754}}, misinformation, or pervasive monitoring {{?RFC7258}}.

 Intermediaries that can affect many people can therefore be powerful agents for control.
-Though it is clear that the morality of actions taken can be subjective, network users have to consider the potential for the power they vest in intermediaries to be abused or subverted.
+While the morality of actions taken can be subjective, network users have to consider the potential for the power they vest in intermediaries to be abused or subverted.

 # Incentive Misalignment at Scale {#incentives}

-A dependency on an intermediary can represent a risk to those that take the dependency.
-The incentives and motives of intermediaries can be important to consider.
+A dependency on an intermediary represents a risk to those that take the dependency.
+The incentives and motives of intermediaries can be important to consider when choosing to use an intermediary.

 For instance, the information necessary for an intermediary to performs its function can often be used (or abused) for other purposes.
 Even the simple